UWCS/stardust/content/exec/social.md

 +++
-title = "Social Secretary"
+title = "Social"
-weight = 8

-[extra]
-email = "socials@uwcs.co.uk"
-people = ["Rowan Shields", "Willow Brown"] plural = "Social Secretaries"
 +++

-The Social Secretary is responsible for:
+Responsible for:
 - Organising any non-educational and non-gaming events
 - Organising our weekly pub social
 - Running an end of term meal every term